-A special focus of the program will be on supporting underrepresented collectives in MICCAI, and to support them in advancing their scientific career, recognize and address career challenges.
+A special focus of the program will be on supporting underrepresented collectives in MICCAI to advance their scientific career, and recognize and address career challenges.
 We aim to create a network of mentors committed to welcome and support women and minorities in all stages of their careers.
 Advice on how to address career challenges, how to seek a job in academia or industry, how to write your first grant or fellowship application, how to raise funds for research and development, how to set up a successful start-up company, or how to regulate and commercialize a technological prototype are just some examples of the topics that could be discussed by the mentor and mentee as part of the Mentorship Program.

 The Mentorship Program will provide support to identify and match mentors and mentees within the MICCAI Society.
 Requirement for participation in the initiative include: